markpwns1/jammy/README.md

 ```

 ### Tables
-Jammy's syntax for tables is literally identical to Javascript's.
-That is all.
+Jammy's syntax for tables is identical to Javascript's, only field names cannot be wrapped in quotation marks.
 ```
 let x = {
   a: 5,